benhoyt/merovius.github.io/jekyll/_posts/2019-06-12-birdseye-go.markdown

 use a generic build tool (like Make) for this purpose, but there are a bunch of Go-specific ones:

-* [The go tool](https://golang.org/cmd/go/)¹ is the officially by the Go team maintained build tool.
+* [The go tool](https://golang.org/cmd/go/)¹ is the build tool officially maintained by the Go team.
 It is versioned and released with the language (and `gc` and the standard library).
-It expects a directory called `GOROOT` (from an environment variable, with a compiled in default) to contain the compiler, the standard library and various other tools.
+It expects a directory called `GOROOT` (from an environment variable, with a compiled default) to contain the compiler, the standard library and various other tools.
 And it expects all source code in a single directory called `GOPATH` (from an environment variable, defaulting to `$HOME/go` or equivalent).
 Specifically, package `a/b` is